Ensuring Critical Infrastructure Security with Cyber Best Practices

 The FERC is the federal entity responsible for standardizing grid connectivity over the three distinct grids (the Eastern, Western, and Texas sections) that service all of the US and parts of Mexico and Canada.
 The NERC is a collection of industry experts, regional entities, and federal and state government representatives.

 NERC/FERC implement the cyber security requirements in several continually updated critical infrastructure protection (CIP) standards.
 These standards cover multiple issues including; identifying critical assets, training personnel, reporting and responding to incidents, and developing programs and recovery plans.
 NERC has the authority to audit companies subject to its jurisdiction.
 It can also issue fines up to $1 million per violation per day.

 Other federal agencies that have jurisdiction over the cyber security of critical infrastructure include:

 - The Department of Energy (DOE)

 - The National Institute of Standards and Technology (NIST)

 The protection of critical infrastructure is a complex and dynamic field.
-For further information on this area of cybersecurity, please see our related content below:
+For related information see our related content below: